-Recent rains have seen a great improvement in the way the river fishes, just that bit of colour from the recent runoff has seen the flathead and trevally on the chew in the lower reaches.
+Recent rains have seen a great improvement in fishing for Sunshine Coast river anglers, just that bit of colour from the recent runoff has seen the flathead and trevally on the chew in the lower reaches.
 The best baits have included prawns, pilchards, white bait and hardy heads.
 Live baits have also been prime baits with herring and poddy mullet getting smashed as soon as they hit the water.
 Lures and Soft plastics have also been outstanding with a lot of angler having success with soft vibes like Jackson Quiet Beats.
 Plastics from 3” to 5” have also got the job done.
 Entice Bungy Baits 3” Paddler in Motor Oil colour and Chasebaits Fork bait in Pink Pearl have been working well rigged on a 1/4oz jig heads and cast into shallows and rolling them back over drop offs, these plastic look like an easy meal for a hungry flathead laying in waiting.

 Good whiting are on the chew along Gympie Terrace and the Dog Beach Flats.
 Fresh beach worm, pealed prawn and live yabbies all working very well when fished on light lines and small fine worm hooks.
 Further upriver in the area between the lakes, mangrove Jack are responding to a range of soft vibes and suspending lures.
 The new Zerek swim baits are fantastic, they have a segmented tail with that very strong Kevlar band.
 Suspending lures like the Lucky Craft Pointers have also been claiming there fair share of fish.
 On the crab seen; the recent fresh water will get the crabs up and walking, mullet is still the standout bait soak it in tuna oil to give it that added punch.